maykel-oropeza/poc-wynn-resorts/README.md

 Before starting, you need to have Node.js and npm (Node Package Manager) installed on your computer.
 If you don't have them yet, you can download and install Node.js from https://nodejs.org.
 Installing Node.js will also install npm. the project uses node v22.11.0

+1) Clone the repository
+2) Go to the folder cloned
-you can do so with the `npm install` command.
+3) Install the dependencies with `npm install` command.
 This installs all the dependencies listed in the package.json file.
+4) execute the comamnd `npm run dev` this should start the server in your local machine.

 ## npm scripts

 ### Build and dev scripts

-the project uses node v22.11.0, please ensure you have a the version.
+the project uses node v22.11.0, please ensure you have that specifc version you can use [NVM](https://github.com/nvm-sh/nvm) or [fnm](https://github.com/Schniz/fnm) to support multiples versions of node in you local machine.

 To test locally `npm run dev` is the command